When Marshall Tucker Band Played a Benefit Show for Jimmy Carter

 "To me," he says, "it was just another show to help show support to the people that I was working with at the time."

 Growing up in Macon, Walden was referred to growing up as "that little white boy who loves black music."
 By the time he founded Capricorn with his brother Alan and Fenter, Walden had managed soul icons like Otis Redding, Al Green, and Sam & Dave.
 He told Rolling Stone in 1975 that Carter was "the type of candidate the music industry can identify with."
 Two decades later, Bill Clinton would pick up where Walden and Carter left off by strategically maintaining a high profile with the MTV generation.

 Gray, meanwhile, is looking for other traits in a president.

 "I'm a Republican," he chuckles.
 "These days, I go on FOX & Friends and FOX Business Network.
-And I was out the last four days of this past election with Governor Mitt Romney.
+And I was out the last four days of [the 2012] election with Gov. Mitt Romney.
 We were out doing shows and speaking.
 As it turns out, we lost, but it doesn't matter.
 I gave it my all.
 But Jimmy Carter was very much a gentleman.
 He came over and shook everybody's hand, we all took pictures together, and we had a great time."